Welcome to today's edition of the Rush 24-7 podcast.

 Now, you and I all know that not one nutrition program has been gutted, much less even cut.

-Well, ladies and gentlemen, the federal government's in an outreach plan.
+And in fact, somewhere here in my stack, ladies and gentlemen, the federal government's in an outreach plan.

-If you went out and bought food with your food stamps, and if your food happened to get flooded along with your flooded food stamps, this is where you go.
+If you went out and bought food with your food stamps, and if your food happened to get flooded, along with your flooded food stamps, this is where you go.

-New York, okay, this is where you go to have it redeemed.
+Okay, this is where you go to have it redeemed.

 Meanwhile, we have a genuine loco weed.